cosmicexplorer/grouplink/README.md

 > yep!
 33 bits of entropy identifies anyone (because log base 2 of 8 billion is 33); we can document how much each setting leaks
 > though in reality the bits leaked in theory are just an approximation, because users don't choose all possible values uniformly
 > but it's still good to document so we can ballpark things

+Then consider (more) our approach to elliptic curve encryption:
+### Elliptic Curves
+- [ ] Consider introducing elliptic curve encryption methods via libgcrypt:
+> @vintroxx:
+> main benefit of ECC is smaller key lengths but a lot of the curves aren't necessarily trustworthy.
+> would recommend curve25519 though
+>
+> good resource: [^safe-curves]

 ## Completion Criteria
 A Rust CLI tool can create and send group-fungible messages with a modified version of the Signal Protocol library.